Xikka03/Xikka03/README.md

 - 👋 Hi, I’m @Xikka03
 - 👀 I’m interested in anime
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Kotlin and Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Никак

 <!---
 Xikka03/Xikka03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.